Fred L. Mandel Jr.

-Frederick Leon Mandel Jr. (1908–1973) was an American businessman who owned the Detroit Lions of the National Football League from 1940 to 1947.
+Frederick Leon Mandel Jr. (1908–1973) was an American businessman who owned the Detroit Lions of the National Football League (NFL) from 1940 to 1947.

 Early life

 Mandel was the grandson of one of the founders of the Mandel Brothers Department Store.
 He graduated from York High School and Notre Dame University.
 He contracted polio on a trip to China and was confined to an iron lung for a period of time.
 In 1931, Mandel and his brother Leon Mandel II sponsored an expedition led by ornithologist Ernest G. Holt which collected 803 birds, 96 reptiles, and 37 mammals from the Orinoco Delta for the Field Museum of Natural History.

 Business

 Mandel was an executive in his family's department store and in 1934 was elected to the company's board of directors.
-In 1940, Mandel purchased the Detroit Lions from George A. Richards for $200,000.
+In 1940, he purchased the Detroit Lions from George A. Richards for $200,000.
 He was the NFL's first Jewish owner.
 The 1940s saw the Lions win only 35 games.
 The low point was when they went 0–11 in 1942.
 The 1942 team was so bad that they only scored five touchdowns all season, were shut out five times, and never scored more than seven points in a single game.
 On January 15, 1948, Mandel sold the team to a seven-person syndicate.